 While the kit system is designed primarily for just-in-time (JIT) kit assembly during picking and fulfillment, there are ways to manage tracking preconfigured kits in SKULabs as well.

-Tracking on-hand stock of both preconfigured kits and the individual (unbundled) component items used for JIT kit assembly.
-How many preconfigured kits do you have?
-How many JIT kits could you make based on the available component-items stock?
+Tracking distinct on-hand stock of preconfigured kits and the individual (unbundled) items used to assemble just-in-time kits. i.e. How many preconfigured kits do you have?
+How many JIT kits can you make based on the available stock of component-items?